stetinam/RFD-VIM/README.md

 3. Changes apply instantly
 4. Type `q` to finish editing

+!
+You may select multiple residues with a PyMOL command, but it must be in following format !
+`select sele, protein & (resi 5,10,53-52,80-88)`
+- change the numbers to the positions you actually want to select and change freeze status

 ## File Operations
 - **Load**: .sbatch files (auto-extracts CONTIGS/INPAINT_SEQ) or .txt files
 - **Save**: Automatically adds .txt extension, saves to current directory